-- i) guarantees provided by Mr. Chau; and - ii) guarantees provided by financial institutions (independent third parties) of RMB4,500,000 (2020: RMB4,500,000) and the related finance costs of late payment from the Group, if any.
+- (i) guarantees provided by Mr. Chau; and - (ii) guarantees provided by a financial institution (an independent third party) of RMB4,500,000 and the related finance costs of late payment from the Group, if any.

 All banking facilities are subject to the fulfilment of covenants, as are commonly found in lending arrangements with financial institutions.
 If the subsidiary was to breach the covenants, the drawn down facilities would become repayable on demand.
-At 31 December 2021, none (2020: None) of the covenants relating to drawn down facilities had been breached.
+At 31 December 2022, none of the covenants relating to drawn down facilities had been breached.

-26. BANK AND OTHER BORROWINGS (CONTINUED)
+25. BANK AND OTHER BORROWINGS (CONTINUED)